cheld/ospo/README.md

 ## Purpose of this repository

-This repository serves the public website.
-It contains guidelines and general open source how-tos.
+This repository serves the public website of the Allianz OSPO.
+It contains guidelines and open source best practices.
 Any change is introduced, discussed and applied openly with the help of issues and pull requests.
 Effectively the Allianz OSPO is an open source project itself.

 ## Contributing